johanwilliams/leakomatic_api/README.md

   - Rounds values to 1 decimal place
   - Helps monitor ambient temperature conditions

+- **Pressure**: Shows the current water pressure reading from the device
+  - Measured in bar
+  - Updates in real-time through analog sensor messages
+  - Rounds values to 1 decimal place
+  - Helps monitor water pressure conditions

 - **Longest Tightness Period**: Shows the longest period of no water flow
   - Measured in seconds
   - Updates in real-time through WebSocket events